Force over Distance: The Prepared Mind

 Eli looks at him, curious.
 This’ll be good.

 Yup.
-Eli’s gonna go ahead and put all his chips down on “bad.”
+Eli’s gonna put all his chips down on “bad.”

 Rush isn’t looking at him.
-He’s doing that thing he does where he hooks a hand over his shoulder and massages the back of his neck and it just makes him look—besieged.
-Besieged and tired and so alone and every time he does it Eli just gets this horrible feeling because when he pictures Rush left for dead, isolated on that alien desert world, he sees him just this way.
+He’s hooking a hand over his shoulder and massaging the back of his neck and it just makes him look—besieged.
+Besieged and tired and so alone and every time he does it Eli just gets this horrible feeling because when he pictures Rush left for dead, isolated on that alien world, he sees him just this way.
 He knows exactly what Rush did on that planet.
-He sat in the dust and the dirt and he brought his hand up and hooked it over his shoulder just like he’s doing now and he looked up at an unknown, locked piece of technology and he got up and he made it surrender to him.
+He sat in the dust and the dirt and he brought his hand up and hooked it over his shoulder just like he’s doing now, and he looked up at an unknown, locked piece of technology and he got up and he made it surrender to him.

 Eli stays quiet.
 He wonders what Rush is thinking.

-“From the beginning,” Rush says carefully, “you’ve taken on some side projects.”
-His voice is quiet and bizarrely polite.
+“In the past, you’ve taken on some side projects.”
+Rush’s voice is quiet and bizarrely polite.
 “For Colonel Young.”

 Oh no. Oh no no no no no. NO. Please no.